 Salesforce is a constantly changing beast

 Developing applications on the Salesforce platform is fast and easy.
-There are a number of tools used to manage the deployment of these applications, including change sets and the Ant migration tool.
+There are a number of tools used to manage the deployment of these applications.
 While using deployment management tools alone may be enough in some small organizations, a more structured approach to managing change is preferable as organizations grow in size and complexity.

 To demonstrate, consider working with large-scale enterprise applications or very complex changes to an organization.
 Performing live edits of an application with a highly customized interface in a production environment no longer makes sense.
 Not only is it inherently risky, but the limitations of the web tools may also make it simply unfeasible.